Aaronmc09/blue-drive-assessment/README.md

 - Django application: http://localhost:8000
 - PostgreSQL database: localhost:5432

+## Using the application

+1. First, you must login at `/auth/login/`
+2. You can now access the Posts APIs at `/api/v1/posts/`

 ## Project Structure

 - `Dockerfile`: Contains the configuration for building the Django application container